ahhyanb/starter-tv-show-finder/README.md

 - All pages should include a search bar in the header where a user can search for shows.
 - Upon searching they should be brought to a page which includes the search term in the URL (e.g., `/shows?q=<search>`).
 - All shows which have a title that matches the search term can be pulled from the [TVMaze API](https://www.tvmaze.com/api) and displayed on the page.
+  - There is a specific endpoint for [searching shows](https://www.tvmaze.com/api#show-search) via the API.
 - Clicking on a show brings the user to the specific page for that show.

 ### US-03 - View show